ColemanFarv/ColemanFarvolden.github.io/_pages/about.md

 📜 My resume/CV is available [here.](https://colemanfarv.github.io/ColemanFarvolden.github.io/files/Resume.pdf)

-👨🏻‍🔬Last summer I was a **Student Researcher** at the Perk Lab under the supervision of Prof. Keyvan hashtrudi-zaad a working on **Medical Robotics**.
+👨🏻‍🔬Last summer I was a **Student Researcher** at the Perk Lab under the supervision of Prof. Keyvan hashtrudi-zaad working on **Medical Robotics**.
 My research papers are available [here.](https://colemanfarv.github.io/ColemanFarvolden.github.io/publications/)

 ⚙️ Additionally, I have professional experience working as an **Automation Engineering Intern** at Proax Technologies.
 There I worked on large scale automation systems.